 By 2050 there could be more plastic in the ocean than fish.
 This is really bad.
 Plastic pollution in our oceans poses a real threat to whales and dolphins.
 Over 50% of all whale and dolphin species have been recorded eating marine plastics they’ve mistaken for food.

-Our suppliers Teemill used to use a type of plant based polymer made from sugar cane, but are phasing these out with a new rip and splash-proof mailer bag made out of paper.
+Our suppliers Teemill used to use a type of plant based polymer made from sugar cane, but now use a new rip and splash-proof mailer bag made out of paper.

 - Eco-friendly recyclable packaging.